woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v3/_order-actions.md

 The order actions API allows you to perform specific actions with existing orders like you can from the Edit Order screen in the web app.

-_Note: currently only one action is available, other actions will introduced at a later time._
+_Note: currently only one action is available, other actions will be introduced at a later time._

 ## Send order details to customer ##